 Housing costs in Waimanalo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Waimanalo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Waimanalo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waimanalo are a mix of both white- and blue-collar jobs.
 Overall, Waimanalo is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Waimanalo who work in office and administrative support (16.61%), maintenance occupations (11.21%), and management occupations (9.71%).
+There are especially a lot of people living in Waimanalo who work in office and administrative support (18.00%), maintenance occupations (13.67%), and sales jobs (10.34%).

 One of the nice things about Waimanalo is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The percentage of adults in Waimanalo with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.52% of adults in Waimanalo have a bachelor's degree or advanced degree.
+The citizens of Waimanalo are slightly less educated than the national average of 21.84% for the average city or town: 13.49% of adults in Waimanalo have a bachelor's degree or advanced degree

 The most common language spoken in Waimanalo is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.